-Of course, you do need to be careful about the type of light that you’re giving the ZZ plant.
+Of course, you do need to be careful about the type of light that you’re giving your plant.
 ZZ plants will do well getting more sunlight, but they aren’t going to do well if you put them in harsh direct sunlight.

-Direct sunlight has the potential to burn the leaves of the ZZ plant, and it can even cause ZZ plants to fade over time.
+Direct sunlight has the potential to burn the leaves of the ZZ plant, and it can even cause them to fade over time.
 You don’t want this to happen, and that’s why indirect sunlight is the way to go.

-ZZ plant experts state that the best lighting condition for growing ZZ plants is indirect sunlight that is also bright.
-If you can find an appropriate spot in your home for your ZZ plant, then you should be able to alleviate the drooping issue very fast.
+ZZ plant experts state that the best lighting condition for growing them is indirect sunlight that is also bright.
+If you can find an appropriate spot in your home for your plant, you should be able to alleviate the drooping issue very fast.